Do you want to gain more knowledge of God and get closer to Him? Click the buttons to gain help.

 God worked among men in the form of the Spirit in the Age of Law but worked in the flesh in the Age of Grace.
 What is the difference between the two ways and their significance?

-Hello brothers and sisters of Testify God, My name is Feifei.
-I’ve seen that all of you have some particular insight into the Scripture—this has been so helpful and edifying for me.
-Today, I’d like to ask everyone about something that’s perplexed me for years.
+Hello Sister Wang, Today, I’d like to ask you about something that’s perplexed me for years.
 As Christians, many of us have the notion that the Lord Jesus is God’s Son because there are a number of mentions in the Bible of “beloved Son” and “heavenly Father.”
 Just like it clearly states in Luke 3:22: “And a voice came from heaven, which said, You are My beloved Son; in You I am well pleased.”
 Plus in the Lord’s Prayer the Lord Jesus called God in heaven “Our Father which are in heaven.”
 The Lord Jesus Himself said that, and that’s what the Holy Spirit gave testimony to, so nearly everyone who follows the Lord Jesus thinks that He is God’s Son.
 But I’ve also seen a lot of places in the Bible where it says that God is the only one true God who created the heavens, the earth, and all things, that there is only one God.
 So then why would there be any mention of a Father and a Son?
 Isn’t that contradictory?
 So was the Lord Jesus the Son of God or was He God Himself?
 I really can’t figure this out, so I wanted to ask you in seeking.
 Sincerely yours, Feifei Sister Feifei: Before having fellowship on this, we should first understand that everything God does is correct and without error.
 God’s words cannot contradict each other, and God’s wisdom is unfathomable to us as human beings.
 So, whenever we’re confused about something we need to seek the truth with a humble heart.
 The Lord Jesus said, “Blessed are they which do hunger and thirst after righteousness: for they shall be filled” (Matthew 5:6).
 If we have a heart of longing for the truth, I believe the Lord will lead us.
 Something we really need clarity on is whether the Lord Jesus Christ was God Himself or God’s Son.
 First let’s take a look at the origin of the idea that the Lord Jesus was the Son of God.
 In Genesis there was no mention of God having a son, and Jehovah God didn’t mention a son during the Age of Law, either.
 It wasn’t until the Age of Grace, after the Lord Jesus had become flesh and come to the earth to work that we speculated that there is a Father and a Son from some things written in the Bible.
 No one knew if this was accurate or not, nor did anyone try to seek out the facts to find out what this really was.
 But in fact, the Lord Jesus had already disclosed this mystery to us, and it’s something we can find out if we just pay a bit of attention.
 Back in the Age of Grace, Philip didn’t know God at all.
 He thought that the Lord Jesus had God, His Father, up in heaven, so he asked the Lord to have the Father show Himself to them.
 And what did the Lord Jesus say?
 John 14:9–11 says, “Jesus said to him, Have I been so long time with you, and yet have you not known Me, Philip? he that has seen Me has seen the Father; and how say you then, Show us the Father?
 Believe you not that I am in the Father, and the Father in Me? the words that I speak to you I speak not of Myself: but the Father that dwells in Me, He does the works.
 Believe Me that I am in the Father, and the Father in Me: or else believe Me for the very works’ sake.”
 And in the Gospel of John 10:30, the Lord says, “I and My Father are one.”
 We can clearly know from the Lord Jesus’ words that there is only one God.
 The Father is the Son, and the Son is the Father.
 The Father and the Son are one Spirit, which is to say that the Lord Jesus was God Himself and there was no such thing as a separate Father and Son.
 There will probably be a lot of people who, reading this, may have a number of uncertainties about the fact that the Lord Jesus Christ was God Himself.
 The key to resolving these confusions is to understand what Christ really is, and then we’ll have clarity on this issue.
 Let’s take a look at a couple of passages: “The incarnate God is called Christ, and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
 This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself.
 Be it His humanity or divinity, both submit to the will of the heavenly Father.
 The substance of Christ is the Spirit, that is, the divinity.
 Therefore, His substance is that of God Himself.”
 “The incarnate flesh originates in the Spirit: He is the incarnation of the Spirit, that is, the Word become flesh.
 In other words, God Himself lives within the flesh. … For this reason, even though He is called ‘man,’ He does not belong to the human race, and has no human attributes: This is the man in which God clothes Himself, this is the man that God approves.
 Within the words is embodied God’s Spirit, and the words of God are directly revealed in the flesh.
-This makes it all the more clear that God lives in the flesh and is a more practical God, from which it is proven that God exists, thus bringing to an end the age of humanity’s rebellion against God.”…
+This makes it all the more clear that God lives in the flesh and is a more practical God, from which it is proven that God exists, thus bringing to an end the age of humanity’s rebellion against God.”
+From these passages we can very clearly understand that Christ is God in the flesh, and what the “incarnation” refers to is God’s Spirit clothed with regular flesh, as…

 In the Age of Grace, God incarnated and became the Lord Jesus who came to redeem mankind, and the Jewish Pharisees said that the Lord Jesus was only a man.In the last days…